On this page

 - The employee is required to work at least a minimum number of hours, weekly, monthly or annually, the so-called guarantee hours.

-- During peak periods employers and employees may agree upon extra hours, but they are not guarantee hours
+- During peak periods employers and employees may agree upon extra hours, but they are not guaranteed hours.

-- Employers always pay their employees the guarantee hours, even if they are unable to provide them with work
+- Employers always pay their employees the guaranteed hours, even if they are unable to provide them with work.

 - If your employee is only guaranteed 15 hours or less per week and has no fixed hours of work, then each time you call them up, you must pay them a minimum of 3 hours' wages.

-If your on-call employee works at least 3 consecutive months, the average number of hours in that period are considered to be the guaranteed hours per month.
-This may result in a regular work pattern, with which your employee may demand an average number of working hours per week or a higher number of guarantee hours.
+If your on-call employee works at least 3 consecutive months, the average number of hours in that period is considered to be the guaranteed hours per month.
+This may result in a regular work pattern, with which your employee may demand an average number of working hours per week (in Dutch) or a higher number of guaranteed hours.
 If, in your opinion, this is an unreasonable demand, because the high number of working hours is due to a peak period, you must be able to prove this with written agreements or preceding working time tables.
+If you cannot reach agreement with your employee, the matter can be taken to court.

 Continued pay during sickness